okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 * Providing the base HTML and CSS used by the app.
 * Keeping track of whether the user is logged in, using the `$auth` plugin.
 (This will be covered a little later.)

 The `<router-view>` element provides a place to render the Vue router's active route.
-Right now, there's only one route, that will render the Dashboard component in the `<router-view>`.
-If the app needed a navbar or other UI elements that should exist outside of the current router view, they could be placed in this component.
+Right now, there's only one route: `/` which will render the Dashboard component in the `<router-view>`.

+Navbars and other UI elements that should exist outside of the current router view can be placed in this component.
 For now, the component will just show a simple button to log in or out, depending on the value of the `authenticated` variable in the component code.

-How does Vue know that the App component contains this base HTML and CSS?
+How does Vue know that the App component should be used as the "base" HTML and CSS for the app?
 If you look back at `boot-app.js`, you’ll see this line:

 ```js
 import App from './components/App'